Coimbra Academic Association: The Symbol

 Before the current logo, the AAC used to be represented by a black cape to reflect the university's traditional students' uniform.
 The AAC logo was created by Francisco Pimentel in 1927 by request of the AAC's Main board.
 The logo of the Associação Académica de Coimbra has a stylized drawing of the tower of the university and the acronym AAC.

 The Tower of Coimbra's University is the city's «ex-libris» with its iconic bell.
 The tower's bell is known amongst the students as the cabra (she-goat).
 The tower is of Baroque style by the school of the German-born architect Ludovice who built it between 1728 and 1733.
 It is almost 34 metres high, and has a narrow and circular staircase which leads to a belvedere with remarkable views over the university, the historical part of the city centre and the river Mondego.

 AAC uniqueness

 University of Coimbra's AAC is the biggest organization of its kind in Europe.
 It is also the oldest in Portugal.
-AAC has a long history and unmatched reputation in student sports, cultural activities, and political activism.
-With a long history of struggle against unpopular state policies, forming notable politicians and intellectuals along the way, it also harbours a very dynamic associative life.